SwirlLang/Swirl/README.md

 <br>
 The language WILL have its own GUI library for making cross-platform desktop apps, a web framework for making dynamic websites etc.

 The language is still in heavy development.
 There are lots of work that needs to be done.
+We are expecting to release the first beta if not stable version in August this year.

 ## Contributing
 Contributions to the language are appreciated.
 We want to work in a open source community.
 If you want to contribute to the language you can make a pull request.
 We will review it.
 And if we think its good enough to merge, we will merge it.